hyparam/hylang/train/README.md

 # HyLang Model Training

-## create_lite_dataset.py
+## create_dataset.py

-Generates a sampled version of starcoderdata with 0.01% of the rows from each language.
+Generates sampled versions of starcoderdata with 0.01% of the rows from each language.
+Creates a training dataset and an eval dataset.

 ## tfidf.py